Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become

-Giving has also been linked to the release of oxytocin, a hormone that induces feelings of warmth, euphoria, and connection to others.
-Some think that this is why giving also promotes gratitude in the giver.
-Whatever the neurological mechanisms may be, data has shown that individuals who have recently donated time, money, or gifts report higher life satisfaction than those who haven't.
+There are several neurological mechanisms involved in giving.
+Data has shown that people who donate time, money, or gifts report higher life satisfaction than those who haven't.
 The more generous you are, the more you'll enjoy your own life, so get out there and give!

 3. It Makes You Happy

-In another study undertaken in the U.S. on the effects of giving.
-They found that people who are habitual givers report more joy, happiness, and contentment in life than those who are not.
-There is a general feeling of wellbeing and satisfaction generated by the simple act of giving.
-It literally helps make you happy!
+Another study was undertaken in the U.S. on the effects of giving.
+They found that people who are habitual givers report more joy, happiness, and contentment in life than those who don't give.
+There is a feeling of wellbeing and satisfaction generated by the simple act of giving.
+It helps make you happy!

 4. It's Contagious

 Giving inspires others to do likewise.
 A chain reaction, starting with one person, can spread generosity to no end.
 The act of giving is very contagious.
 Start giving, and very soon, you might see your friends and family being more generous as well.

 5. It Improves Your Health

-- Giving can help reduce certain symptoms of depression and anxiety, including loneliness and isolation.
+- Giving can help reduce certain symptoms of depression and anxiety

-- Giving can help naturally boost the immune system to ward off sickness and disease.
+- Giving can help boost the immune system to ward off sickness and disease.

-- Generosity has been associated with a longer lifespan.
+- Generosity results in a longer lifespan.
 Perhaps giving could add weeks, months, or even years to our lives!

 6. It Reduces Stress

-Researchers at Johns Hopkins University and the University of Tennessee found that habitual givers experience lower rates of stress and lower blood pressure compared to those who do not give.
-It turns out giving gifts doesn't just make you happy—it also reduces your stress levels and helps ease tension in your life.
+So giving gifts doesn't only make you happy—it also reduces your stress levels.
+It helps ease tension in your life.
 Who knew habitual generosity could help you unwind and stay healthy?

 7. It Increases Self-Esteem